dewhisna/i2c-ch341-usb/README.md

 #### Data transfer with function `ioctl`

 Before data are transfered using function `ioctl`, a data structure of type `struct i2c_rdwr_ioctl_data` has to be created.
 This can either contain only a single I2C message of type `struct i2c_msg` or an array of I2C messages of type `struct i2c_msg`, all of which are transfered together as a combined transaction.
-In latter case each I2C message begins with start condition, but only the last ends with stop condition to indicate the end of the combined transaction.
+In the latter case, the multiple messages will be assembled to have the correct combined start and stop transactions.
+Multiple reads will each begin with a start or restart condition and end with a stop condition.
+This allows for a Write->Read transition to combine properly for writing the register or address to the device, followed by a restart, needed to change the R/W bit for reading the data, followed by a stop to end the transaction after reading the data bytes.
+Consecutive writes, however, will combine as a single write transaction with one start at the beginning and a single stop at the end.
+This allows for having split source input buffers, such as one input buffer with the device register/address value and a second buffer with the data to write without needing to combine them.
+There is no specific limit to the number of data bytes for each message or transaction apart from the limitations of the target device and the data type for the message length variable.

 Each I2C message consists of